Do you think IIT Guwahati certified course can help you in your career?

 6. Adaptivity: Adaptivity refers to the ability of a sorting algorithm to perform efficiently when the input is already partially sorted or has specific patterns.
 Adaptive sorting algorithms can take advantage of existing order in the input to reduce the number of comparisons or swaps required.
 For example, Insertion Sort performs well on nearly sorted arrays, as it requires fewer element shifts in such cases.
 Adaptive sorting algorithms can provide better performance in scenarios where the input data has some inherent structure or order.

-Classification of sorting algorithm
+Classification of sorting algorithms

 Sorting may be classified into different types.
 Some major sorting algorithms are: